1 Hour Barefoot Skiing

 - #3 Constantly monitor the attitude of the skier reassuring them that they can stop at any time if they are uncomfortable or nervous.
 Do not push the skier at this stage!
 This is simply a confidence outing and the skiers good state of mind (happiness), and most importantly their safety, is quintessential.

 - #4 Slower is almost always better than faster, when it comes to boat speeds!

 - #5 A carefully planned outing that has nothing but good vibes is the key to keeping the skier interested in barefooting.
 Most barefooters are very tough and they try to force toughness on family members and friends who do not appreciate it or do not respond well to it.
 Remember, it is always better to end the set one pass too early than one pass too late.
 I know I have been successful when the skier does not want to stop.
 This is a good thing!

 - #6 Make sure you have a great boom because this put a tremendous amount of pressure on the boom.
 The safest boom out there is available for FREE Shipping for my members at our equipment page.

 Good luck to you in either learning or teaching someone else water skiing without skis in this manner, which I believe to be the safest when the proper homework is done!

 Let me know how you do!!
 Email me your success stories!

 Please help me out and forward this to as many footers or even potential footers as you can.
 This will help to make this newsletter a BIG success!
 We want everyone to have a GREAT chance to achieve their own miracles!

 “DISCLAIMER: If you follow the advice in these videos, you will have success.
-If you do not follow our advice, it will not work.
-We are available for any questions concerning your safety by calling toll free 877-685-6270 or 863-268-0111 or by emailing us at email@example.com“
+If you do not follow our advice, water skiing without skis will not work.
+We are available for any questions concerning your safety by calling toll free 877-685-6270 or 863-268-0111 or by emailing us at firstname.lastname@example.org“